stutov3/technical-test-back-end/README.md

 Just Document what you had hoped to achieve and your thoughts behind any unfinished code, so that we know what your plan was.

 ### Requirements
-- Display a list of turbine inspections
 - Each Turbine should have a number of components
 - A component can be given a grade from 1 to 5 (1 being perfect and 5 being completely broken/missing)
 - Use Laravel Models to represent the Entities in the task.
 - Conform to the spec provided in the `api-spec.yaml` file in the root of this project.
+    - If your API matches the spec the provided pre-built front-end should be able to display the data provided via your API

 ### Bonus Points
-- Great UX/UI
-- Use of React JS
-- Use of Tailwind CSS
-- Use of 3D
-- Use of a web map technology in the display of the data
 - Automated tests
 - API Authentication
 - API Authorization